teach-afp/www/input/lecture3.md

 ## Stateful computations

-* There is no more imperative feature like having a global state and transforming it during a computation
+* There is no more imperative feature like having a global state and transforming it during a computation.

-* Imagine that we want to count the number of division in our interpreter
+* Imagine that we want to count the number of divisions in our interpreter.
-  - This could be useful for future optimization
+  - This could be useful for future optimizations.

 * Assuming that we have a *unique global counter*, we would like to have a code like the following: